netwayfind/cp-scoring/README.md

    - This will download files to allow sending data to [The Server]
 1. `icacls report.html /setowner LOCALSERVICE`
    - This is necessary to finish setting up [agent]
-1. Restart computer. [agent] will automatically start.
-1. If everything is OK, delete cp-scoring-agent-windows.exe in the Downloads folder
 1. Create shortcut for C:\cp-scoring\scoreboard.html to Desktop
 1. Create shortcut for C:\cp-scoring\report.html to Desktop
+1. Delete cp-scoring-agent-windows.exe in the Downloads folder
+1. Restart computer. [agent] will automatically start.

 Linux instructions: